SimonLdj/hypnolog-server/README.md

 while debugging from any environment, in any language.
 Forget about those black
     text-based console debug-printing back from the 70's.

-## Features:
+## Features
 - **Log from any language**/technology/environment (all you need is HTTP support).
-See [Language wrappers][language wrappers documentation].
+See [Language wrappers].
 - **Visualize any data**.
-Use existing or customize and add your own visualization.
-It's a web application: do everything possible in a web browser and use any existing visualization library.
+Use existing or add your own visualization.
+It's a web application, do everything possible in a web browser and use any existing visualization libraries.
 Read more about [Visualizers][visualizers documentation].

 ## Why do I need this?
 - You're developing an application with reach data and while debugging you want